• Home

 Drinking

-Study co-author Herbert Pang, Ph.D., an assistant professor at the University of Hong Kong, explains to Inverse that by validating the findings across both Chinese and American populations, the team showed that their observations were the result of people’s drinking habits and not cultural factors.
+Study co-author Herbert Pang, Ph..
+D., an assistant professor at the University of Hong Kong, explains to Inverse that by validating the findings across Chinese and American populations, the team showed that their observations resulted from people’s drinking habits, not cultural factors.
 Since alcohol consumption isn’t as common in China as in the United States, any patterns that emerged from the data would demonstrate the effects of drinking, not local social norms.

 Understanding Male and Female Differences

-It’s not clear why quitting led only women to experience a favorable change in mental well-being.
+It’s unclear why quitting led only women to experience a favorable change in mental well-being.
 “Alcohol cessation may reduce stressful life events, such as conflict within a family, difficulties in employment, and legal troubles, resulting in improved mental well-being,” Pang says.
-“Further studies are needed to establish clearly the impact of alcohol use on mental and physical well-being before alcohol is recommended as part of a healthy diet.”
+“Further studies are needed to establish the impact of alcohol use on mental and physical well-being before alcohol is recommended as part of a healthy diet.”

 Co-author Mary Schooling, Ph.D., a professor at the CUNY Graduate School of Public Health & Health Policy, who advised on the study, says any explanations for the sex difference the team observed remain speculative.
 “It could be that men and women react differently to giving up alcohol because of physiological differences,” Schooling tells Inverse.
 “Alternatively, alcohol use is a complex activity that may represent more than intake of alcohol.